 Arthritis is the most common condition affecting senior pets.
 Just like in humans, as your dog gets older their joints will stiffen and ache.
 Dog’s are very good at hiding pain symptoms and the only noticeable changes may be slowing down or tiring more quickly.
 Some pets will show a hesitancy to use the stairs or reluctance to play.
 On rainy or cold days joint pain may worsen or become more noticeable.

 It’s important to understand how canine arthritis impacts your dog and affects them.
 Behavioral changes, like aggression or unprovoked growling may be signs of pain.
 Joint supplements can help to prevent and lessen the severity of your pet’s joint pain.
 Providing your dog with hip support can help to relieve your dog’s arthritis and hip pain.
 If your dog’s arthritis is more advanced to point of mobility loss, a dog wheelchair can help your dog to stay active and supported.
 Age related mobility loss typically effects your dog’s back legs and can range from mild to paralysis.

 3. Loss of Strength and Balance

 Noticeable changes in your dog’s mobility is common and often begins with your dog struggling to stand up.
 Muscle loss in the rear leg makes it challenging for an aging pet to get off the ground as quickly or as easily as they could when they were younger.
+Improving canine mobility is easier than you think and there are simple ways that you can help your dog.
 A simple, rear support leash can be used to provide the extra boost your dog needs to stand up.

 4. Changes in Your Dog’s Senses